International Arts & Antiquities Security Forum

 These figures are staggering and can only be tackled and reduced by working together across the disciplines that make up the cultural, heritage, arts and antiquity communities; as well as law enforcement and governments.

 The IAASF provides plenty of opportunities for people to network with counterparts from around the world, enjoy an excellent evening reception and be exposed to the truly magnificent hospitality that the North East of England is renowned for.
+Information on future events will be available soon.

 Who is the IAASF for?